sdminonne/kubernetes/docs/proposals/workflow.md

 	WaitAtLeastOnePredecessor PredecessorsTriggeringPolicy = "WaitAtLeastOnePredecessor" )

-// WorkflowStep contains necessary information for a node of the workflow type WorkflowStep struct {
+// WorkflowStep contains necessary information to identifiy the node of the workflow graph type WorkflowStep struct {
+    // Id is the identifier of the current step
+    Id string  `json:"id,omitempty"`

     // Spec contains the job specificaton that should be run in this Workflow.
 	// Only one between External and Spec can be set.
 	Spec JobSpec `json:"jobSpec,omitempty"`

-	// Predecessors contains references to the Predecessors WorkflowStep Predecessors []WorkflowStepIdentifer `json:"predecessors,omitempty"`
+	// Predecessors contains references to the Id of the current WorkflowStep predecessors Predecessors []string `json:"predecessors,omitempty"`

 	// TriggeringPolicy defines the policy to schedule the current Job.
 	// It can be set only if Spec is set.